What is chronic pain and how should I deal with it?

 • Do not eat large meals or snacks before bedtime

 • Avoid alcohol, nicotine and stimulants such as caffeine late in the day

 Who can I contact if I have follow-up questions about my pain?

-If you’ve been a Pain Center patient, you’ll always be a part of The Pain Center family.
-So if you ever have a question about a flare-up or another pain-related issue, please contact us.
+If you’ve been a Pain Center patient, you’ll always be a part of the Mary Free Bed family.
+We are here to for long-term support of your chronic pain needs, so if you ever have a question about a flare-up or another pain-related issue, please contact us.
 We’d be happy to help.